 Our Project Managers and QS teams continue to manage progress on sites that remain open and work with our clients to mitigate the impact of closed sites.

 b) Practices where operations cannot be performed remotely but are able to continue

-Where working on sites that are allowed to be open in line with government guidance:
+Where working on sites that are allowed to be open in line with government guidance, we have:

 Reviewed and revised working practices to be able to safely progress works in line with guidance

-Worked with our customers to ensure maintenance of health and safety through adherence to government guidance
+Worked with our customers to ensure suitable maintenance of health and safety through adherence to government guidance

 Ceased work where conditions or works were not conducive to complying with requirements

-Working to identify and communication potential improvements to working practices
+Worked to identify and communicate potential improvements to working practices

 - The main items to consider are:-